ralbum/ralbum/README.md

 ### Installation using Docker

 Create a docker-compose.yml file and replace '/var/www/testfoto' with the image directory on your server.
 The other volumes are optional but they make it easier to upgrade to a new version later (without having to rebuild the cache and index).
 Make sure your docker instance has write access to the cache and data folder.
-After creating the docker-compose.yml you can start the container using `docker compose update -d` (or `docker-compose up -d` on older docker systems)
+After creating the docker-compose.yml you can start the container using `docker compose up -d` (or `docker-compose up -d` on older docker systems)

 ```
 services: